Schedule of Events, 2017-18

 Born in Damascus, Syria, in 1968, Osama Alomar is one of the most well-respected Arabic poets writing today, and a prominent practition of the Arabic al-qisa al-qasira jiddan, the “very short story.”
 He moved to Chicago in 2008 and is currently living in Pittsburgh on a City of Asylum residency.
 His short stories have been published by The New Yorker, Noon, Conjunctions, The Coffin Factory, Electric Literature, and The Literary Review.
 The author of Fullblood Arabian (in English), and three collections of short stories and a volume of poetry in Arabic, Alomar’s collection of stories, The Teeth of the Comb, was published by New Directions in April 2017.
 He also performs as a musician, is a regular contributor to various newspapers and journals within the Arab world, and travels with his translator, Christian Collins.

-The Davenport Judges Readings: JoAnna Novak & Thomas Cook
+The Davenport & Howard Wilson Prize Judges Readings: JoAnna Novak, Thomas Cook & Eileen G'Sell

 Alumni Room, Old Main